Offal: Eastern Europe

 There is also a twofold variation on the concept of head cheese: piftie which does contain gelatin, is served cold and is usually only made from pork or beef (traditionally only pork), but does not contain as much head material (usually only the lower legs and ears are used since they contain large amounts of gelatin) and pacele which is exclusively made of meat and tissue found on the head (save for the eyes and usually only made from lamb; addition of brain and tongue varies by local habit).
 Pacele is made by first boiling the head whole (to soften the meat and make it easier to peel off) and then peeling/scraping off all meat and tissue from it.
 A generous amount of garlic or garlic juice, the mujdei, is then added and the dish is served warm.

 Finally, there are many dishes in Romania that are based on whole offal, such as grilled pig and cow kidney (served with boiled or steam cooked vegetables—usually peas and carrot slices); butcher's brain called creier pane (usually lamb's brains, rolled in batter and deep-fried); tongue and olives stew (mostly done with cow tongue) and many others.

 The Armenian traditional dish known as khash is a traditional meal with inexpensive ingredients, originating in the Shirak region.
 The main ingredient in khash is pig's or cow's feet, although other animal parts, such as the ears and tripe, may also be used.
 Formerly a nutritious winter food for the poor, it is now considered a delicacy, and is enjoyed as a festive winter meal.

 In Hungary, a variety of traditional dishes are based on offal.
-Pacal or pacalpörkölt, a popular spicy stew, considered a national dish, is made from beef tripe.
+Pacal or pacalpörkölt (tripe stew), a popular spicy stew, considered a national dish, is made from beef tripe.
 Ground or chopped pork offal is usually made into a hearty sausage known as "disznósajt" (lit. "pig cheese") somewhat resembling haggis.
 Puddings and sausages made with blood (véres hurka) and liver (májas hurka) are also quite common, especially as part of the "disznótoros", a dish of different sausages produced from pork.
 Heart, liver and gizzards of chicken are a traditional part of chicken soup.
 Gizzards can also be made into a stew ("zúzapörkölt").
 While decreasing in popularity, stews made from poultry testicles (kakashere pörkölt) are still considered a delicacy and a dish of high prestige in the countryside.
 Another dish which became less common is "vese-velő" (pig kidneys with brain).
 Szalontüdő is made out of the heart and lungs of pork.